 ||Egg white, cow’s milk

-As soon as your sample has been analysed, you will receive a notification via the my cerascreen®-App or your user account on our website for your test result.
-You can view your results on your smartphone, tablet, or computer and you can also print it out as well.
+As soon as your sample has been analysed, you will receive a notification via the My cerascreen® app or your user account on our website for your test results.
+You can view your results on your smartphone, tablet or computer, and you can also print them out.

 Why test for a food allergy?

-Some people suffer from food allergies - often without knowing it.
+Some people suffer from food allergies – often without knowing it.
 In some cases, the symptoms are annoying and unhealthy in the long run, but they are also subtle and difficult to attribute to specific meals.
-It can then make sense to get a first orientation with a test, which you might not be able to tolerate.
+It can then make sense to get a first indication with a test to identify which foods you might not be able to tolerate.

 In theory, you could be allergic to all kinds of foods.
-In practice, however, it is always the usual suspects that are responsible for a large part of the allergies.
-These common food allergy triggers- and a few more - are taken into account in the cerascreen® Food Allergy Test.
+In practice, however, it is always the usual suspects that are responsible for a large part of allergies.
+These common food allergy triggers – and a few more – are taken into account in the cerascreen® Food Allergy Test.

-If you can use the test to find out a previously undetected food allergy, it is important to remove the food from your menu.
+If you can use the test to find out a previously undetected food allergy, it is important to remove that food item from your diet.
 This is more difficult with some foods than with others.
-Either way you can avoid the cause of your complaints in the future.
+Either way, you can avoid the cause of your complaints in the future.

 How does the Food Allergy Test work?

-In the next step, you send the sample to a diagnostic laboratory.
-The laboratory analyzes the amount of certain IgE antibodies in your blood.
-These antibodies indicate whether there is sensitization to one of 38 different foods.
-After the evaluation, you will receive a notification and can access your personal results report via the online customer area or the my cerascreen® app.
+The next step is to send the sample to a diagnostic laboratory.
+The laboratory analyses the amount of certain IgE antibodies in your blood.
+These antibodies indicate whether you are intolerant to one of 38 different foods.
+After the analysis, you will receive a notification and can access your personal results report via the online customer area or the My cerascreen® app.

 What does the results report tell me?

-The result report of the Food Allergy Test shows for which foods there are large amounts of IgE antibodies in the blood.
-A clear table shows you how strongly you are sensitized to 38 different foods and food groups
+The results report of the Food Allergy Test shows for which foods there are large amounts of IgE antibodies in the blood.
+A clear table shows you how strongly you are allergic to 38 different foods and food groups.

-This sensitization shows how high the potential of your immune system is to react to food with allergic reactions.
-It is therefore a first indication of a possible food allergy.
+This intolerance shows the likelihood of your immune system having an allergic reaction to certain foods.
+This way, you receive a first indication of a possible food allergy.

 The test cannot give you a definite allergy diagnosis.
-The diagnosis may only be made by doctors who combine an allergy test with a medical history, i.e. question you about your symptoms and your state of health.
+The diagnosis may only be made by doctors who combine allergy test results with your medical history – that is, question you about your symptoms and your state of health.
 However, you can use the results as a first point of reference to discuss a further course of action with your doctor, who may then no longer have to carry out skin tests or blood tests.

-You will receive recommendations on how to deal with the test result.
+You will receive recommendations on how to deal with the test results.
 It is important that you take into account whether you have any symptoms after eating certain foods.
-It happens that people have an increased number of IgE antibodies against a food in the blood, but still show no symptoms.
-In this case too, you will receive recommendations for action in the results report.
+Some people have an increased number of IgE antibodies against a certain food in their blood, but still show no symptoms.
+If this is the case for you, you will receive recommendations in the results report.

 How common are food allergies?

-According to estimates by the German Nutrition Society, three to four percent of adults in Germany have a food allergy.
+According to estimates by AllergyUK, around 20 per cent of adults in the United Kingdom have a food allergy.

-Allergies to food are somewhat more common in children, and in many cases they go away on their own until adolescence or adulthood.
+Allergies to food are somewhat more common in children, and in many cases, they go away on their own before adolescence or adulthood.

 Which types of allergies will be tested?

 There are different types of allergies.
-By far the most common type is type 1 allergy, also called immediate type allergy.
+A type 1 allergy, also called immediate type allergy is by far the most common type.
 Food allergies generally fall into this category.

 These type 1 allergies are associated with increased concentrations of IgE antibodies.
 The cerascreen® Food Allergy Test examines precisely these concentrations in response to 38 different foods.
 This will give you first indications of a possible allergy of the immediate type.